omniaintranet/OmniaDocsG2/setup/documentmanagement/index.rst

 Setup Document management
 ===========================================

 **Note!** This description has not been updated for a while.
-You can still see it as a general guideline, but not fully as a stepo-by-step instruction.**
+You can still see it as a general guideline, but not fully as a step-by-step instruction.

 Below you will find the steps needed in order to create a basic setup of Document management.